Admission to Graduate Studies

 - Completion of 30 credit hours of graduate work in anthropology and related disciplines including

-Select three of the following: 9 History of Anthropology Current Archaeology Current Biological Anthropology Current Cultural Anthropology Current Linguistic Anthropology
+Select three of the following (students lacking a strong anthropological background may be required to select four as determined at the time of admission and in consultation with their advior): History of Anthropology Current Archaeology Current Biological Anthropology Current Cultural Anthropology Current Linguistic Anthropology

 - Completion of the subdiscipline requirements;

 - Completion of the M.A. thesis, non-thesis (research paper accepted for publication or an internship report), or M.A. non-thesis coursework equivalent; and